nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/params.md

 It returns `true` when the specified parameter exists in POST data or query string.

-# Sanitizing Request Parameters by Expected Types
+# Sanitizing Request Parameters By Expected Types

 Each parameter declared in `route.yml` can be specified its expected type.